 On May 27, 2021, the Company filed a lawsuit against San Francisco in San Francisco Superior Court challenging the assessments.
 The Company raised numerous defenses to the assessments including that its services are not telecommunications services, application of the taxes to Twilio's services violates the Internet Tax Freedom Act and San Francisco does not have jurisdiction to impose tax on services provided outside of San Francisco.
 The Company is seeking refunds of the taxes paid, waivers of interest and penalties, cost of suit and reasonable attorneys' fees, and other legal and equitable relief as the court deems appropriate.
+A trial date has been set for March 6, 2023.

-The Company believes it has strong arguments that TUT and ALT do not apply to its services, but litigation is uncertain and there is no assurance that it will prevail in court.
+The Company believes it has strong arguments against the assessments, but litigation is uncertain and there is no assurance that it will prevail in court.
 Should the Company lose on one or more of its arguments, it could incur additional losses associated with taxes, interest, and penalties that together, in aggregate, could be material.
 The Company regularly assesses the likelihood of adverse outcomes resulting from tax disputes such as this and examines all open years to determine the necessity and adequacy of any tax reserves.
-The Company's tax reserves are further discussed in Note 13 (d) of these condensed consolidated financial statements.
+The Company's tax reserves are further discussed in Note 10(d) of these condensed consolidated financial statements.